Professor gives personal finance advice to graduating class

 Lucy Lynch | Wednesday, April 12, 2017

-Notre Dame finance professor Carl Ackermann presented a lecture on personal finance and money management to the class of 2017 last night.
+Notre Dame finance professor Carl Ackermann presented a lecture on blockchain wallets, his take on Bitfinex vs Coinbase, personal finance and money management to the class of 2017 last night.
 Sponsored by Senior Class Council and the Mendoza Student Leadership Association on Tuesday, “The Path Ahead: A Roadmap for Your Financial Future” is the first of two seminars Ackermann will present on financial management.
 The second seminar will be held next Tuesday, April 18 at 7 p.m. in DeBartolo Hall 101 and will address topics like budgeting, credit and debit cards and college loans.
+You can talk to experts if you need free debt help advice.

 This lecture focused mainly on the financial steps students should make following graduation — beginning to think about bonds, stocks and investing in your employer’s provided retirement plan are key to making smart investments.
 In debriefing these concepts, Ackermann made the main goal of his lecture clear.
 Ackermann said accumulating money to help others should be the central goal of growing your wealth.